mike10004/torch-deb/README.md

 process to run OpenFace in a new environment, and I wanted to speed the setup of that environment.

-A Dockerfile is provided so that you can create a build system specifically to build the `.deb` and avoid installing all of the build dependencies on your host system.
+To build a workable package, it is best to execute the build inside the container specified by the Dockerfile in the project root directory.

 To build the Docker image, change to this project directory and execute